amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 {x, y} = c ## c is destructured; x=2.0, y=3.0
 ```

 Sometimes, it is convenient to be able to refer by name the whole of the pattern matched data structure.
-This is called the as-pattern, and we use the `@` symbol for it.
+This is called the *as-pattern*, and we use the `@` symbol for it.

 ```
-f (x:xs) @ v → ... ## whole vector v can be used in body of f
+f (x,xs) @ v → ... ## whole vector v can be referenced in body of f
 ```

 ***support type classes, not classes***—Fortran is a scientific DSL, and dependent algebraic data types are more than adequate for modelling scientific data.
 As such, there is no need for Fortran to provide object modelling facilities.
 Instead of classes with fine-grained visibility modifiers, such as private, protected, and public, we rely on coarser but simpler alternative: modules containing selectively exported types and values.
 And instead of object inheritance, we support Haskell-style type classes.